• Features

 In this article, we’ve explored Constant Contact pricing in depth, from its tiered structure to comparisons with notable competitors.

-While Constant Contact offers a solid range of email marketing features, businesses with a strong focus on ecommerce might find alternative platforms like Omnisend more suitable.
+While different Constant Contact plans and pricing offer a solid range of email marketing features, businesses with a strong focus on ecommerce might find alternative platforms like Omnisend more suitable.
+The generous free plan that allows testing most features, the reported $79 ROI for every $1 spent, and built-in SMS might make it a more attractive choice for ecommerce-focused brands.

 For this reason, it’s crucial to evaluate not just pricing but also how well the tool aligns with your specific business needs and growth goals.